 Everyone is busy trying to understand and predict the future of shopping and of retail in particular.

 But too many retailers have their heads down ignoring any new development as pie-in-the-sky or not relevant to them.
 They just want to get through each day.

 That’s a problem when the very nature of shopping is changing.

-This past week after keynoting at the Retail Congress in Antwerp, I was fortunate to be able to visit The Loop , Retail Detail's knowledge lab where the future of retail is studied.
-There among the cobblestone streets, ancient mansions and a thriving metropolis I found a focus on understanding shoppers and retail startups like I've never seen before.
+After keynoting at the Retail Congress in Antwerp, I was fortunate to be able to visit The Loop , Retail Detail's knowledge lab where the future of retail is studied.
+There among the cobblestone streets, ancient mansions, and a thriving metropolis I found a focus on understanding shoppers and retail startups like I've never seen before.

 It's called the Loop because Retail Detail has identified the ten stages of a buyer's journey, beginning with their original inspiration to purchase, through that item making its way into their home, and then onto their next inspiration.
 They have mapped out each shopping experience stage to see how technology plays a part.

-While some still call it omnichannel , most retailers are simply referring to it as the complete or seamless sales journey, the idea being there is no separate buying channel - online, offline, retail store, mobile, or kiosk path - they all work in tandem.
+While some call it omnichannel, many retailers are simply referring to it as the complete or seamless sales journey, the idea being there is no separate buying channel - online, offline, retail store, mobile, or kiosk path - they all work in tandem.
 Rather than trying to identify and measure each one, the smart retailer must look at the entire customer journey loop.

 The Customer Journey...The Loop:

 Stage 1 – Inspiration and need realization.
 Shoppers are inspired by something they see in a window display or on a co-worker, or in a magazine – you name it.
 They can’t buy the item right when they see it because the store might be closed or they don’t have time to research it further.

 Stage 2 – Information Gathering.
-They do an online search for the item either with a QR code that takes them directly to the product page of the retailer or the conduct a general search on Google.
+They do an online search for the item either with a QR code that takes them directly to the product page of the retailer or they conduct a general search on Google.
 Nearly 72% of young shoppers research online before purchasing in a store.